 Auto Tour Loops

-If like us you don’t know much about the Transcontinental Railroad, The Auto Tour Routes make more sense after visiting the Golden Spike Historic Site, therefore I recommend taking them on the return journey.
-Depending on what time of year you are travelling, the West Tour is commonly closed during the winter months, while the East Tour is less regularly closed.
+If you don’t know much about the Transcontinental Railroad, The Auto Tour Routes make more sense after visiting the Golden Spike Historic Site.
+Therefore I recommend taking them on the return journey from Spiral Jetty.
+Depending on the time of year you are travelling, the West Tour is commonly closed during the winter months.
+The East Tour is less regularly closed.
+You don’t need a map, just follow the signs.

 East Auto Tour Loop

 The East Auto Tour is a short 2-mile loop that runs parallel to Golden Spike Road.
-It follows the old railbed that was removed in 1942 and features The Last Cut and Chinese Arch.
+The route follows the old railbed that was removed in 1942.
+It features The Last Cut and Chinese Arch, a natural rock formation named in honour of the many Chinese immigrants who worked on the nearby railroad

 West Auto Tour Loop

-The West Auto Tour is a longer 7-mile loop that passes the spot where a record 10 miles of track were laid in one day.
+The West Auto Tour is a longer 7-mile loop that passes the spot where a record 10-miles of track were laid in a single day.

 The Spiral Jetty experience